ahmad89098/pro-g-ramming-challenges/README.md

 # pro-g-ramming-challenges
-Beginner solutions to programming challenges uploaded to /g/ on 23rd April 2015
+Solutions to programming challenges uploaded to /g/ on 23rd April 2015 I'm a beginner myself so dont blame me for the efficiency of my code.
+If it works, it works.